projectara/greybus-spec/source/operations.rst

 protocol dictates the way the CPort interprets incoming operation messages.
 Stated another way, the meaning of the operation type found in a request message will depend on the protocol connection uses.
-Operation type 5 might mean “receive data” in one protocol, while operation 5 might mean “go to sleep” in another.
+Operation type 5 might mean "receive data" in one protocol, while operation 5 might mean "go to sleep" in another.
 When the AP establishes a connection with a CPort in another module, that connection will use the CPort's advertised protocol.